nibrasohin/ClioPhoebe/Readme.md

 * Given a start and end date, will generate a list of dates inclusive of the start and end date

 `filter_hourly_data(self, row_elements, date_list):`
-* Given a list of rows and a list of dates
+* Given a row from the file and a list of dates
-* Verifies whether the validity start date of each row is in the list of dates or not
+* Verifies whether the validity start date of that row is in the list of dates or not
 * If the validity start exist in the list of dates, then removes that date from the list which indicates that the data for that hour exist
-* At the end, the list of dates will only contain the dates for which no data exists, meaning a list of missing dates
+* When the function returns, the list of dates will only contain the dates for which no data exists, meaning a list of missing dates

 `fill_hourly_data_gaps(self,market, market_type, date_list, date_range):`
-* Given a list of missing dates for missing hours and the date range for that whole date
+* Given a list of missing datetimestamps for missing hours and the date range for that whole date
 * Runs the `feed.fetch()` to see if it can download the missing data from the internet
 * If it can download it then runs `feed.update()` to store the downloaded data in the raw storage
 * After that runs the `transmuter.fetch()` to fetch the data from the raw storage.
-* If there exist missing data in the raw storage then runs the `trans.update()` to update the data from the raw storage to the corresponding s3 bucket.
+* If there exist missing data in the raw storage then runs the `trans.update()` to update the data from the raw storage to the corresponding s3 bucket in aws.

 `fill_missing_file_gaps(self, path, date_range):`
 * Given the date range for the missing file will try to generate the missing file data using the corresponding transmuter and upload it to S3